Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: The Properties of Ly Emitters at

 To better demonstrate the shift in Ly$\alpha$ velocity profiles over $2\lesssim z \lesssim 6$, we create a composite Ly$\alpha$ spectrum of our $z\simeq5-6$ galaxies.
-We compare these to line profiles of $z\simeq2-3$ galaxies matched in [O~{ III}]+H$\beta$ EW ($>600$~\AA), which effectively selects low redshift systems with similar sSFRs as those in the reionization era \citep{Endsley2023a}.
-We stack the individual spectra following the procedures described in Tang et al. (in prep.) which we summarize below.
+We stack the individual spectra following the procedures described in \citet{Tang2024} which we summarize below.
 Our goal is to identify the velocity profile associated with the strongest Ly$\alpha$ emitters, so we create a composite for those systems in our sample with Ly$\alpha$ EW $>40$~\AA.
 To create the composite spectrum, we shift individual spectra (after converting air wavelengths to vacuum) to the rest-frame using the systemic redshifts inferred from H$\alpha$ or [O~{ III}]~$\lambda5007$ lines.
 Then we interpolate each spectrum to a common wavelength scale with a bin size of $0.2$~\AA\ in rest-frame, which is larger than the wavelength bin size of each individual spectrum.
 We next normalize each individual spectrum using its measured Ly$\alpha$ flux.
 The individual spectra are stacked by median-combining the individual flux densities in each wavelength bin.
 Finally, we convert the rest-frame wavelengths to the velocity space ($\Delta v=c(\lambda_{\rm rest}-\lambda_{{\rm Ly}\alpha})/\lambda_{{\rm Ly}\alpha}$, where $c$ is the speed of light and $\lambda_{{\rm Ly}\alpha}=1215.67$~\AA) to illustrate the velocity profile of Ly$\alpha$ emission line.
+We compare this to line profiles of $z\simeq2-3$ galaxies matched in [O~{ III}]+H$\beta$ EW and described in \citep{Tang2024}.
+That paper presents resolved ($R\sim3900$) Ly$\alpha$ spectroscopy of $z\simeq2-3$ galaxies with [O~{ III}]+H$\beta$ EW $>600$~\AA\ using Binospec \citep{Fabricant2019} on the MMT.
+For details, the reader is directed to \citet{Tang2024}.